arp242/goatcounter/README.markdown

 [![Build Status](https://travis-ci.com/zgoat/goatcounter.svg?branch=master)](https://travis-ci.com/zgoat/goatcounter)

-GoatCounter is an open source web analytics platform available as a hosted service or self-hosted.
+GoatCounter is an open source web analytics platform available as a hosted service (free for non-commercial use) or self-hosted app.
 It aims to offer easy to use and meaningful privacy-friendly web analytics as an alternative to Google Analytics or Matomo.

 There are two ways to run this: as **hosted service** on [goatcounter.com][www], *free* for non-commercial use, or run it on your own server (the source code is